tylerapritchard/TESSGI_Tut_Step0/Step0.md

 #### For Windows - navigate to the folder you want to run the tutorials at and open up your command shell

-You can do this by pressing ALT+D, typing in cmd, then hitting Enter.
+You can do this by p
+ressing ALT+D, typing in cmd, then hitting Enter.

 Then, following the [jupyter notebooks documentation](https://docs.jupyter.org/en/latest/running.html), you will start up the jupyter notebook server by entering the following at the command line: